Artificial Intelligence in Renewable Energy

 How can AI be used in the renewable energy sector?

-In a survey with more than a 100 renewable energy sector workers, over 90% of people said their jobs would benefit from digitalization and automation; that there was some part of their workflow that could be automated by AI, particularly within design, operation and maintenance.
+In a survey of more than 100 renewable energy sector workers, over 90% said their jobs would benefit from digitalization and automation and that AI could automate some parts of their workflow, particularly within design, operation, and maintenance.

 How can this be done?
 There are two main ways to apply AI in the energy sector (or any sector): automated decision-making and aided decision-making.